-A detailed discussion of technically and economically feasible alternatives, and the biophysical and socio-economic selection criteria (e.g., habitat alteration, construction costs, operation and maintenance savings, technical factors) for the alternatives will be provided.
+A detailed discussion of technically and economically feasible alternatives, and the biophysical and socio-economic selection criteria (e.g., habitat alteration, construction costs, operation and maintenance savings, technical factors, employment and training) for the alternatives will be provided.
 The discussion will include, among other things, location, design, construction standards, maintenance standards, watercourse crossings, etc., which were or could have been considered.
+The discussion should also take into account the respective alternative energy and water requirements, together with the alternative's effects on the generation of emissions, effluents and wastes.